 Like any commercial package though, they will try to “up-sell ” you, so make sure you check the options you really need.
 Overall, this is the best option for most online tax filers in my opinion.
 See all filing options and discounts here.

 In short: H&R Block is also a "premium" tax filing option like TurboTax, but offers a great user experience and customer support, which is useful for those tax payers who want a concierge type of service.
 Worth trying it for free and then seeing if it can help you maximize your refund.

-- H&R Block – Building on their well-recognized brand and national office network, the online version of the H&R block tax software gets better every year and is much cheaper than their offline (i.e real tax preparer in an office) option.
+Building on their well-recognized brand and national office network, H&R block tax software gets better every year and is nearly more effective and cheaper than their offline (i.e real tax preparer in an office) option.
 What’s also good about H&R block’s online offering is that if the IRS does come knocking you can get free audit support from their enrolled agents.